-- a) Subject to (g), obtain 180 Level 7 credits. - b) Pass all the taught core modules and the Level 7 dissertation or equivalent; - c) Pass at least 60 taught Level 7 module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners; - d) Complete 150 clinical hours over the course of the degree; - e) Be in weekly personal therapy in Year Three and Year Four.
-Students should have embarked on personal therapy in Year Two. - f) Receive a pass in their supervisor's report(s) - g) In total across Year One and Two, failure with a mark of 35 or more for up to 15 credits in non-core taught modules will be condoned provided the overall weighted average across Year One and Two is 40 or more.
-Failure in Level 7 modules in Years Three and Four with a mark of 40 or more, for up to a final total of 40 credits in non-core taught modules, will be condoned provided the overall weighted average for all the Level 7 taught modules in Years Three and Four is 50.

-4 A Pass with Merit or Distinction
+a) Attempt 180 credits, of which 140 must be passed, with remaining credits condoned subject to (g);

+b) Pass all the taught core modules and the dissertation or equivalent;

+c) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners;

+d) Complete 150 clinical hours over the course of the degree;

+e) Be in weekly personal therapy in each year of the degree;

+f) Receive a pass in their supervisor's report(s).

+g) Failure with a mark of 40 or more for up to 40 credits in non-core taught modules will be condoned provided the overall weighted average for all the taught modules is 50.

-4.1 Pass with Merit
+4.1.2 Pass with Merit

-To obtain a merit, in addition to achieving the requirements for a pass, a student should:
+To obtain a Merit, in addition to achieving the requirements for a pass, a student should:

-Have an overall weighted average mark of 60 or more for Level 7 modules taken in Years Three and Four.
+Have an overall weighted average mark of 60 or more.

-4.2 Pass with Distinction
+4.1.3 Pass with Distinction

-To obtain a distinction, in addition to achieving the requirements for a pass, a student should:
+To obtain a Distinction, in addition to achieving the requirements for a pass, a student should:

-Have an overall weighted average mark of 70 or more for Level 7 modules taken in Years Three and Four.
+Have an overall weighted average mark of 70 or more.